inspec/inspec/docs/shell.md

 If you wish to connect to a remote machine (called a target within InSpec), you can use the `-t` flag.
-We support connecting using ssh, WinRm and docker.
+We support connecting using ssh, WinRm and Docker.
 If no target is provided, we implicitly support the "local" target - i.e. tests running on the current machine running InSpec.
 For an ssh connection, use `-i` for specifying ssh key files, and the `--sudo*` commands for requesting a privilege escalation after